openmc-dev/openmc/docs/source/usersguide/input.rst

     specified for the "distributed temperature" feature.
 This will give each unique instance of the cell its own temperature.

-    *Default*: The temperature of the coldest nuclide in the cell's material(s)
+    *Default*: If a material default temperature is supplied, it is used.
+In the absence of a material default temperature, the :ref:`global default temperature <temperature_default>` is used.

   :rotation:
     If the cell is filled with a universe, this element specifies the angles in